tamglaeser/tamglaeser.github.io/books.md

 - _One Hundred Years of Solitude_ by Gabriel García Márquez
 - _Born a Crime_ by Trevor Noah
 - _The Remains of the Day_ by Kazuo Ishiguro
+- _Murder on the Orient Express_ by Agatha Christie